-Welcome to the Health Sciences Department at Skyline College!
-The mission of the health science department is to equip Skyline students with the knowledge, skills and modes of critical inquiry necessary to fulfill a lifetime of optimal health and well-being for themselves, their families, their communities and the world in which we all live.
+Welcome to the Health Science program at Skyline College!
+The mission of the Health Science program is to equip Skyline students with the knowledge, skills and modes of critical inquiry necessary to fulfill a lifetime of optimal health and well-being for themselves, their families, their communities and the world in which we all live.
 The HSCI Department supports the Skyline College Mission of empowering and transforming a global community of learners by providing relevant, scientifically sound, student-centered health, sexuality and health career curricula to Skyline students in order to not only enrich their personal and social health but empower them to promote the health of their communities and our shared environment as well.

 Courses in the health sciences prepare students for careers and advanced coursework in healthcare, allied health and public health as well as providing the skyline community with foundational instruction in personal and community health.